colevandersWands/javascript-1-homework/week-1/jl-errors-variables.md

 array.length;
 ```
 your notes:
-length is a property of arrays no a function.
+length is a property of arrays not a function.

 [TOP](#function-errors)